-The Green Crescent Project, part of the [email protected] project is a one block stretch of land that runs adjacent to Stevens Avenue and I-35W between Lake Street and the Midtown Greenway.
-It will serve as a high quality pedestrian/bicycle link for community members, commuters, visitors and anyone using this link to make a connection between the Midtown Greenway, Lake Street and the new transit facility and plaza.
+The Green Crescent Project, part of the [email protected] project, is a one- block stretch of greenspace that will be between Stevens Avenue and I-35W and Lake Street and the Midtown Greenway.
+It will serve as a high quality pedestrian and bicycle link for community members, commuters, visitors and anyone making a connection between the Midtown Greenway, Lake Street and a new transit facility and plaza.

 - Be a bold, iconic gateway and/or wayfinding tool that orients people between Lake Street, the Green Crescent and the Midtown Greenway.

 - Be an inspirational, anchoring element that commemorates and celebrates the rich culturally diverse communities in the area and their community histories, and is inspired by input from community members and local artists.

 - Be a grand and timeless gesture that is thoughtfully integrated into the design of the I-35W/Lake St. Transit Station, the Green Crescent and the Midtown Greenway.

 - Be durable and maintainable in Minneapolis’ climate and urban environment.